dfface/xml2epub/README.md

 * `create_chapter_from_url(url, title=None, strict=True)`: Create a Chapter object by extracting webpage from given url.
   * url (string): website link.
   * title (Option[string]): The chapter name of the chapter, if None, the content of the title tag obtained from the web file will be used as the chapter name.
   * strict (Option[boolean]): Whether to perform strict page cleaning, which will remove inline styles, insignificant attributes, etc., generally True.
+When False, you can enter an image link and specify title, which is helpful for custom cover image.
 * `create_chapter_from_string(html_string, url=None, title=None, strict=True)`: Create a Chapter object from a string.
 The principle of the above two methods is to first obtain the html or xml string, and then call this method.
   * html_string (string): html or xhtml string.
   * url (Option[string]): The url used to infer the chapter title.
   * title (Option[string]): The chapter name of the chapter, if None, the content of the title tag obtained from the web file will be used as the chapter name.